lyshhny/Instrument-Sales-Management-Platform/README.md

-# Project Name: Music Instruments Ecommerce
-## Description:
+Instrument Sales & Management Platform
+Description

-A web application for browsing, managing, and purchasing musical instruments.
-This project allows users to explore a variety of instruments, add items to their cart, and complete a simulated checkout process.
-It also provides features for authorized users to manage inventory, including adding, editing, and deleting instruments.
+A full-stack web application designed for browsing, purchasing, and managing musical instruments.
+This project allows regular users to explore a catalog of instruments, add them to a cart, and simulate a checkout process.
+It also provides admin-level access for inventory management, including adding, editing, and deleting products.
-# Features:
+Features

-- Browse a catalog of instruments with detailed descriptions and prices.
+    Browse a variety of musical instruments with images and detailed information

-- Add items to the cart and simulate a checkout process.
+    Add items to a shopping cart and simulate a checkout

-- Stock management system that updates inventory on purchase.
-- User-friendly forms for inventory management (available to logged-in users).
-# Technologies Used
+    User registration and login system with session handling

+    Admin panel for managing instruments and inventory

+    Inventory stock updates after each purchase

+    Responsive interface for desktop and mobile users

+Technology Stack

-- Node.js: JavaScript runtime for backend development.
+    Node.js – JavaScript runtime used for server-side logic

-- Express.js: Framework for building server-side functionality.
+    Express.js – Web framework for building routes and handling server requests

-- MongoDB: Database for storing instruments and user data.
+    MongoDB – NoSQL database for storing instrument data and user accounts

-- EJS: Templating engine for dynamic HTML rendering.
+    EJS – Templating engine used for rendering dynamic content

-- bcrypt: Library for securely hashing passwords during user authentication.
-- express-session: Middleware for handling session-based functionality (like the shopping cart).
-- CSS: Styling for a responsive and user-friendly design.
+    bcrypt – Password hashing for secure authentication

+    express-session – Session management to maintain login state and cart data

+    CSS – Used for basic styling and responsive layout